How Do I Remove a Deck From My House?

 Step 2: Remove the Railings

-If you have rails on your deck, they are the first thing you will need to remove.
+If you have rails on your decking, they are the first thing you will need to remove.
 To do this, you will need to unscrew or pry out the nails attaching the top rail from the balusters.
 Then, proceed to dismantle the balusters, followed by the bottom rails.

 If you can’t remove the railing, you can also try using a circular saw.
 However, you will need to hold the rails as you saw to avoid binding.
 For safety concerns, always read the instruction manuals on how to operate saws.